needle-mirror/com.unity.toonshader/Documentation~/ShadingStepAndFeather.md

 # Shading Steps and Feather Settings

-The **Unity Toon Shader** allows you to control the position of the boundaries of the area, to clearly demarcate the boundaries, or to blur or blend them.
+The **Unity Toon Shader** allows you to control the position of area boundaries, to clearly demarcate the boundaries, or to blur or blend them.

 * [Base Color Step](#base-color-step)
 * [Base Shading Feather](#base-shading-feather)